iluwatar/java-design-patterns/poison-pill/README.md

 }
 ```

-Next we need message `Producer` and `Consumer`.
+Next, we need the message `Producer` and `Consumer`.
 Internally they use the message queues from above.
 It's important to notice that when `Producer` stops, it sends out the poison pill to inform
 `Consumer` that the messaging has finished.